Unifying notions of pasting diagrams: Details on the freeness property

-Under the axioms of \ocats, it can be checked, though it is not immediate, that both represent the same cell.
+Under the axioms of \ocats, it can be checked, though it is not immediate, that they represent the same cell.
 However, both are formal composites of the elements of the following diagram

-In fact, all formal composites involving all the generators of this diagram are equal and the data of the diagram enables to refer to the cell obtained by composing $u$, $v, \ldots, y$, $a$, $b, \ldots, h$, $\alpha$, $\beta$, $\gamma$, $\delta$ together unambiguously without giving an explicit composite for them.
+More generally, all formal composites involving all the generators of this diagram are equal and the data of the diagram enables referring to the cell obtained by composing $u$, $v, \ldots, y$, $a$, $b, \ldots, h$, $\alpha$, $\beta$, $\gamma$, $\delta$ together unambiguously without giving an explicit composite for them.
 We call \emph{pasting diagrams} the diagrams satisfying this property.
 It can be observed that this pasting diagram is made of smaller pasting diagrams like

 Moreover, the two can be composed along $w$ by taking the union of the pasting diagrams.
-More generally, given a set of generators and their source-target borders satisfying sufficient properties, one can obtain a category of pasting diagrams on such a set, which is isomorphic to the free category mentioned earlier, justifying the use of pasting diagrams instead of formal composites to designate particular cells.
+Thus, given a set of generators and a specification of sources and targets for them satisfying sufficient properties, one can obtain an \ocat of pasting diagrams on such a set, which is actually free on the generators.
+This fact justifies the use of pasting diagrams as an adequate replacement to formal composites to designate particular cells.

-Hence, pasting diagram formalisms give effective descriptions of free \ocats.
-In particular, they give a precise definition of the notion of commutative diagrams and model generic compositions.
-Moreover, they make it possible to study higher categories by probing them through pasting diagrams.
-For example, augmented directed complexes were used to give an effective description of the Gray tensor product in~\cite{steiner2004omega}.
-In a related manner, Kapranov and Voevodsky studied topological properties of pasting schemes in~\cite{kapranov1991combinatorial} and used them in an attempt to give a description of $\omega$-groupoids in~\cite{kapranov1991infty}, but their results were shown paradoxical~\cite{simpson1998homotopy}.